Investigative Reporting Prize Rules

 - Many entries include a series of articles on a particular topic.
 Please limit your submission to no more than 10 installments, including sidebars and interactive or multimedia features.

-- The four credited authors, titles of investigative work and all other information must be finalized and accurate at time of submission, as this information will be used in a press release if your entry is selected as a finalist.
+- The credited authors, titles of investigative work and all other information must be finalized and accurate at time of submission, as this information will be used in a press release if your entry is selected as a finalist.

 - Any corrections or clarifications added to the story after its initial publication must be clearly identified and explained.